 Thermal Packaging for Cold Chain: Insulated Shipping Box Design

-To illustrate the benefits of employing FEA for a more reliable thermal packaging for cold chain systems, we are hosting a free live 30-minute webinar on the 19th of September 2017.
-Register below even if you cannot attend, the recording and all relevant materials will be sent to you via email:
+To illustrate the benefits of employing FEA for a more reliable thermal packaging for cold chain systems, we hosted a free 30-minute webinar in September 2017.
+Watch the recording below:

 Why You Should Care About Simulation